CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint1_report.md

 - I am yet to make any progress with my previous issue and i am still working on it trying to work out the implementation.
 I should have this done before the next meeting hopefully so that i can create a new issue and tackle it.

+Aveet Desai
+- I was able to get SheetShuttle up and running since the last meeting Along with that, I was also able to run gradeAlert to find similarities between the two.
+- By next meeting, now that I am able to run the programs, I hope to write some code that can be implemented.

 ### Stand-Up Meeting Five (11/7/2022)

 - What did you do since last meeting?